daylinmorgan/brain/slipbox/dhef-systemd-service-files.md

 I have written a custom "lock" script which wraps i3lock-color.
 Without a custom script one could use `/usr/bin/i3lock` as the `ExecStart`.

-The below file could saved at `/etc/systemd/system/i3lock.service`.
+The below file could be saved at `/etc/systemd/system/i3lock.service`.

 Enabling it requires running `sudo systemctl enable i3lock.service`.